francescm/idp3-accountlinking/README.md

 The codice fiscale can be shared by more than a LDAP identity.
-For instance the same person can have a teaching position and an acdemic role (e.g. dean of a faculty).
+For instance the same person can have a teaching position and an academic role (e.g. dean of a faculty).

 We need a step to allow user to choose the account to use as a principal to forward to attribute resolver.